BEST WOODEN GUITAR PICKS

 Welcome to Guitar Pick Zone's piece on Wooden Guitar Picks!
 When it comes to guitar picks, wood is definitely not the first material that comes to mind.
 The reason for this is because the guitar pick market is so flooded with different variations of plastic that wood is often forgotten.
 There has most certainly been a rise in the use and popularity of exotic materials to be used and shaped into guitar picks.
-Some examples of these exotic guitar pick materials include wood, steel, buffalo horn, graphite and bone.
-We will also attempt to answer a few popular questions regarding wooden guitar picks and why they have a place.
+Some examples of these exotic guitar pick materials include wood, steel, buffalo horn, graphite, and bone.
+We will also attempt to answer a few popular questions regarding this type of guitar pick and why they have a place.

 |Warmest Tone||Most Flexible||Best for Acoustics||Recycled Materials||Most Innovative|

 |1) Clayton Teak||2) US Blues||3) Timber Tones||4) Handmade Picks||5) Riversong|